West of Scotland Football League: Formation

+Impact of Covid

 On 17 September 2020, the League announced that the Premier Division would be split into two groups based on the Points Per Game formula that was used to declare the league winners of the SJFA West Region.
 There would be two phases to the season.
 In Phase 1, teams would play other teams within their group twice, home and away.
 Phase 2 consisted of a further ten games, five home and five away, with teams being drawn against teams from the other group.
 However, the league reverted to a normal home and away format following a number of withdrawals from the initial season.

 On 11 January 2021 the league was suspended by the Scottish Football Association due to the escalating COVID-19 pandemic situation.

+Expansion

 On 12 May 2021, the league announced the formation of the Development League, with nine teams becoming initial members.
 The Development League became Division 4 when the WOSFL changed to a linear structure for the 2022–23 season.
 Teams in the Development League will only be promoted if they meet specified ground criteria.

+Since formation, a number of clubs have successfully applied to join the league, or have taken over existing clubs, and currently the league runs at its maximum capacity of 80 clubs in 5 divisions.
+Examples include Harthill Royal joining in 2021–22 (though left the following season), and Threave Rovers joining in 2022–23.
+Annbank United remain in abeyance.

 Member clubs

-After running with a Premier Division of 20 clubs and three Tier 7 Conferences of 15 or 16 clubs during its transitional 2021–22 season, the WoSFL has since switched to a linear structure with the Premier, First, and Second Divisions each containing 16 teams.
-The Third Division features 19 clubs and the Fourth Division, made up of new members and development league teams, has 12 clubs.
+After running with a Premier Division of 20 clubs and three Tier 7 Conferences of 15 or 16 clubs during its transitional 2021–22 season, the WoSFL has since switched to a linear structure with the Premier, First, Second, Third, and Fourth Divisions now each containing 16 teams.

-Listed below are the 79 clubs in the WoSFL for the 2022–23 season.
+Listed below are the 80 clubs in the WoSFL for the 2025–26 season.
+Three clubs are promoted and relegated between each division.